frontendpatterns/frontendpatterns.dev/src/content/patterns/form-data-type.md

 ## Solution

-Apply the Form Data Type pattern by strongly typing form data structures to prevent validation errors, and reinforce it with concise examples or tests.
+Strongly type form data structures to prevent validation errors.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.